The information in this post applies to residential tenancies in England and Wales.

 - How to serve a Section 8 Notice

-- Once the Tenant receives the Notice
+- Once the Tenant receives the Section 8 notice

-- Does serving a Section 8 Guarantee A Possession Order?
+- Does serving a Section 8 guarantee a Possession Order?

 - Free legal advice